asdf-vm/asdf/release/README.md

 tagging as well as a dev version things that come after the tag (e.g. a heading with the format `<next-version>-dev`).
 2. Run the tests and the linter - `bats test` and `lint.sh`.
-3. Run the release script - `release/release.sh`
+3. Run the release script.
+The new version must be in the format `0.0.0`.
+For
+example: `release/tag.sh 0.0.0`.
 4. If the release script succeeds, push to Github.
 Make sure to use the correct remote to push to the official repository